Best Cenotes Near Cancun you just HAVE TO visit: from Tulum to Holbox

 Bats don’t photograph well

-Best Cenotes to visit outside of Cancun
+Best Cenotes to visit near Cancun

 The following are what we’d consider the best cenotes to visit near Cancun.
 We’ve selected these ones for their beauty, intrigue, and diversity.
 Each of these sites is very different from the last and all are worth visiting and enjoying.

-Cenotes Siete Bocas
+Underground Maze at Cenotes Siete Bocas

 After driving inland on the Ruta de Cenotes from Puerto Morelos quite a ways and then down a realllly bad dirt road, I arrived at Cenotes Siete Bocas.
 It’s a collection of seven small cenotes all connected by tunnels with the aquifer flowing through.
 Cenotes Siete Bocas makes our list of must-visit cenotes near Cancun for two reasons: